zillerlab/CASTom-iGEx/Software/model_training/README.md

 # Training prediction model with PriLer

-PriLer is a command-line tool that create model for predicting gene expression from genotype data integrating prior features on variants whose relevance is automatically learned in a machine learning set up.
+PriLer (CASTom-iGEx Module 1) is a command-line tool that create model for predicting gene expression from genotype data integrating prior features on variants whose relevance is automatically learned in a machine learning set up.

 ## Requirements
 To run PriLer the following R packages are required: